eliAbdulrahman/terraform-castai-gke-cluster/README.md

 Using the module
 ------------

-A module to connect an GKE cluster to CAST AI.
+A module to connect a GKE cluster to CAST AI.

 Requires `castai/castai` and `hashicorp/google` providers to be configured.